Estimated reading time: 6 minutes

-4. Backpack.
 In case you have to bug out, you’ll need a good backpack stocked with 3 days of emergency supplies (a bug out bag).
-It’s tempting to get a cheap backback, but I urge you to get the highest quality you can.
+It’s tempting to get a cheap backpack, but I urge you to get the highest quality you can.
 Better yet, get one with an aluminum frame.
 It will distribute the weight more evenly and be less likely to break.

 A few other features to look for: multiple pockets so you can get to certain items fast without having to dig through the bag, a bladder and tube so you can drink water while walking, and MOLLE loops onto which you can clip gear you might need at a moment’s notice.
 Be sure to prepare a bug out bag for every member of your family.

 This is something you don’t want to skimp on, either.
 A cheap brand from Walmart is much more likely to break when you really need it (trust me, I know).
 Get the best quality you can afford.